Wandergarten/OpenDataMInfo_TeamMarhack/README.md

-# :computer: Open Data MInfo e.V.
-Hackathon Team #Marhack
+# Team #Marhack @ :computer: Open Data MInfo e.V.
+Hackathon

 This is the [Open Data MInfo e.V. hackathon](https://matheinfo.github.io/hackathon/)'s repository of Team Marhack.
-We are four students from Philipps-University Marburg (DE):
+We are four students from [Philipps-University Marburg (DE)](https://www.uni-marburg.de/):

 ... to the moon!:rocket: